Yandex Cloud

 Management console

-1. In the management console, go the folder containing the API gateway.
+1. In the management console, navigate to the folder containing the API gateway.

 2. Select API Gateway.